openshift/enhancements/enhancements/kata-containers/kata-containers-dev-preview.md

 4. No additional work with regarding to re-packaging those in another form other than the RPMs which is the way they are consumed by other Layered Products

 **Cons:**
-1. ~200 mb extra, installed in the host, for those who'd be using kata runtime
+1. 20 MB extra, installed in the host, for those who'd be using kata runtime
 2. Updates / Removal may be more complicated than having the RPMs as part of machine-os-content

 #### Long term: Use RHCOS extensions (qemu-kiwi and dependencies only)
 In this option we build upon the RHCOS extension approach planned for OCP4.6.

-**What is the RHCOS extension?**
+**What is the qemu-kiwi RHCOS extension?**

 This will add additional software onto the host - but this software will still be versioned with the host (included as part of the OpenShift release payload) and upgraded with the cluster.

-We have requests to ship things like `usbguard` that are needed to meet compliance in some scenarios (and `usbguard` is very useful on bare metal), but `usbguard` also makes no sense to ship in an OS for the public cloud.

-The `rpm-ostree` project has had as its goal from the start to re-cast RPMs as "operating system extensions" - much like how e.g. Firefox and its extensions work.
-By default it operates as a pure image system, but packages can be layered on (and overridden) client side.

-OpenShift is already making use of this today for the [realtime kernel](https://github.com/openshift/enhancements/blob/master/enhancements/support-for-realtime-kernel.md).

-We propose continuing the trail blazed with the RT kernel by adding additional RPMs to `machine-os-content` that aren't part of the base OS "image", but can be installed later.
-This is how `kernel-rt` works today; we added a `kernel-rt.rpm` that is committed to the container.
-In the future though, we may instead ship a separate `machine-os-extensions` container, or something else.
-The only API stable piece here is the `MachineConfig` field (same as for the `kernelType: realtime`).
+The additional RPMs required for qemu-kiwi and its dependencies are:
+* qemu-kiwi
+* qemu-kvm-common
+* pxe-roms-qemu
+* libpmem
+* pixman
+* seabios-bin
+* seavgabions-bin
+* sgabios-bin

-See additional details in: https://github.com/openshift/enhancements/pull/317
+See additional details about RHCOS extensions in general in: https://github.com/openshift/enhancements/pull/317

 **So What do we want to do with this?**